Starting a Business – An Introduction on How to Start a Business

 Permits, Licenses, Certifications and Registrations Applicable to Starting a Business

 Permits, licenses, certifications and registrations, oh my!
 Yes, this part does sound like something from the Wizard of Oz.
-But do not lose focus, as these are often some of the most important preparatory steps necessary for starting a business.
+But do not lose focus, as these are often some of the most important preparatory steps to start a business.
 Indeed, if you are required to obtain permits, licenses, certifications and registrations and fail to do so, it may even constitute a criminal offense.
 Where do these requirements come from?
 They originate from law and regulations applicable to your business.

 Depending on your business, where it is located and where it does business, it may be subject to a wide variety of federal, state and local laws and regulations.
 Some of these may apply to the business itself, and others may apply to those involved in the business.
 For example, some businesses must obtain licenses covering the business itself, and additional licenses are required for individuals involved with the operation of the business.

-In some cases, these laws and regulations may even impact the choice of entity for the business itself.
+In some cases, these laws and regulations may even impact the choice of entity for the business itself, as noted above.
 Businesses operating internationally may also be subject to international treaties, conventions and the laws of foreign jurisdictions that may impact their businesses.